zwangphy/research_talks/README.md

 Event website: https://www.bnl.gov/bf2021/

-## Gravitational microlensing by subhalos and boson stars
+## Gravitational microlensing by dark matter subhalos and boson stars
 [The talk file is here](/PPC.pdf)

 It was given by International Conference on Interconnections between Particle Physics and Cosmology (PPC) in Jun 2021